MadhavBahl/shebang-everything/README.md

----
-layout: post
-published-on: 13 May 2018
-title: Shell Scripting Guidebook
-Comment:  You might have came across the word 'script' a lot of times, but what is the meaninig of a script?
-How can you write scripts?
-What is shell scripting?
-What all can we do using shell?
-Find all your answers on this tutorial website (Your unofficial guidebook too shell programming)
----

 # Shell Scripting

 A shell script is a computer program designed to be run by the Unix shell, a command-line interpreter.